Models of quantum computation and quantum programming languages: Introduction

 We introduce the syntax and discuss the features of the presented languages.
 We also point out their weaknesses.
 For the sake of completeness a few examples of quantum algorithms and protocols are presented.
 We use these examples to introduce the main features of the presented languages.

-Note that we will not discuss problems related to the physical realisation of described models.
+Note that we will not discuss problems related to the physical realisation of the described models.
 We also do not cover the area of quantum error correcting codes, which aims to provide methods for dealing with decoherence in quantum systems.
-For an introduction to those problems and recent progress in this area see for example \cite{bouwmeester00physics, ladd10quantumcomputers}.
+For an introduction to these problems and recent progress in this area see \eg~\cite{bouwmeester00physics,ladd10quantumcomputers}.

+One should be also aware that the presented overview of existing models of quantum computation is biased towards the models interesting for the development of quantum programming languages.
+Thus we neglect some models which are not directly related to this area (\eg\ quantum automata or topological quantum computation).